Reviewed by the Penny Time editorial team

 What Greenlight costs (and what you get)

 Greenlight has three tiers.
-Core costs $4.99/month and includes a debit card, chore tracking, and savings goals.
-Greenlight + Invest adds investing and identity theft protection for $9.99/month.
-Max adds priority support and higher limits for $14.99/month.
+Core costs $5.99/month and includes a debit card, chore tracking, and savings goals.
+Greenlight Max adds investing and identity theft protection for $10.98/month.
+Infinity adds priority support, family safety features, and higher limits for $15.98/month.
 All plans cover up to 5 kids in the same family.

 For families with teenagers who need a real debit card and want to invest in actual stocks, Greenlight delivers genuine value.
 But a big chunk of their user base is parents of kids under 12 who are mainly using the allowance and savings features.
 Those features exist in free apps too.
 Pricing as of April 2026.